the plan for the future

 Interest rates are, in the first place, the result of market conditions.
 At an interest rate near zero, the supply of money and capital can exceed demand.
 An alternative to money printing would be to allow interest rates to go negative, and once they are negative, to cap interest rates to zero.
 Negative interest rates can provide stimulus, while the interest rate cap can deliver financial discipline.
 That is explained in Financial Stability Hypothesis.

-Significantly higher interest rates appear not to be in the cards in the foreseeable future.
+Significantly higher real interest rates appear not to be in the cards in the foreseeable future.
 With the current state of wealth inequality, that may be impossible.
 Interest consists of all payments to capital owners.
 Furthermore, risen asset values, insofar they are the result of discounting, are not real gains.
 They are future gains brought to the present.
 Low interest rates may even tell us that the long term perspective for yields on capital is dismal.
 Another example can illustrate this.

 Assume that you buy a 10-year government bond yielding 4% when the interest rate is 4%.
 The bond is worth € 1,000, yields € 40 in interest each year, and after ten years, the € 1,000 is returned.
 Over the 10-year period, you will receive € 1,400 in total.
 If the interest rate is 4%, then the present value of the bond is € 1,000.
 Now suppose that immediately after you buy the bond, the interest rate drops to 0%.
 The present value of the bond suddenly rises to € 1,400, a gain of € 400.
 That is the result of discounting.
 But if you keep the bond until the end, you still receive € 1,400 in total over the 10-year period.